DemoxDev/DemoxDev/README.md

 🔭 I’m currently working on **a cross-platform fitness and workout log app**.

-🌱 I’m currently learning **C, Memory management, Expression evaluation, etc!**
+🌱 I’m currently learning **C++, Linux kernel inner-workings, ergonomic and intuitive UI creation, etc!**

 👯 I’m looking to collaborate on **open source emulator projects**, **applications or software that use generative AI**